-- (viii) According to the records of the Company examined by us and as per the information and explanations given to us, no unrecorded income in the books of account have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - (ix) According to the records of the Company examined by us and as per the information and explanations given to us: - (a) In our opinion, the Company has not defaulted in repayment of loan or borrowings to Financial Institutions, Banks, Government or dues to debenture holders during the year.
-The Company did not have any outstanding debentures during the year. - (b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - (c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under clause (ix)(c) of paragraph 3 of the Order is not applicable. - (d) On an overall examination of the Ind AS Financial Statements of the Company, funds raised on short-term basis have, prima facie, not been utilized during the year for long-term purposes by the Company. - (e) The Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries or associates during the year and hence, reporting under clause (ix)(e) of paragraph 3 of the Order is not applicable. - (f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries, associate companies or joint ventures. - (x) According to the information and explanations given to us: - (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause (x) (a) of the Order in not applicable. - (b) The Company has not made any preferential allotment or private placement of shares or convertible debenture (fully or partly or optionally) during the year and hence reporting under clause (x)(b) of the Order is not applicable to Company. - (xi) To the best of our knowledge and according to the information and explanations given to us and based on audit procedures performed by us: - (a) No fraud by the Company and no fraud on the Company has been noticed or reported during the year nor have we been reported of such case by the management. - (b) No report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government during the year and upto the date of this report. - (c) There are no whistle blower complaints received by the Company during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company as prescribed under section 406 of the Act.
-Accordingly, reporting under clause (xii) of the Order is not applicable to the Company. - (xiii) To the best of our knowledge and according to the information and explanations given to us, all transactions with the related parties are in compliance with section 177 and 188 of the Companies
+- (viii) According to the records of the Company examined by us and as per the information and explanations given to us, there were no unrecorded in the books of account have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - (ix) (a) According to the records of the Company examined by us and as per the information and explanations given to us, the Company has not defaulted during the year in repayment of loans or other borrowings or in the payment of interest thereon to any lender during the year.

+(b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.

+(c) The Company has not taken any term loan during the year and there are no unutilized term loans at the beginning of the year and hence, reporting under clause (ix)(c) of the Order is not applicable.

+(d) On an overall examination of the Ind AS Financial Statements of the Company, funds raised on short-term basis have, prima facie, not been utilised during the year for long-term purposes by the Company.

+(e) The Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries or associates during the year and hence, reporting under clause (ix)(e) of the Order is not applicable.

+(f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries or associate companies.

+- (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable. - (b) The Company has not made any preferential allotment or private placement of shares or convertible debenture (fully or partly or optionally) during the year and hence reporting under clause (x)(b) of the Order is not applicable to Company. - (xi) (a) To the best of our knowledge and according to the information and explanations given to us and based on audit procedures performed, no fraud by the Company and no fraud on the Company by its officers or employees has been noticed or reported during the year nor we have been reported of such case by the management.

+(b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report.

-Act, 2013 where applicable and the details have been disclosed in the financial statements as required by the applicable Indian Accounting Standards.
+- (c) The Company has not received any whistle blower complaint during the year. - (xii) According to the information and explanations given to us, the Company is not a Nidhi Company as prescribed under section 406 of the Act.
+Accordingly, reporting under clause (xii) of the Order is not applicable to the Company. - (xiii) To the best of our knowledge and according to the information and explanations given to us, all transactions with the related parties are in compliance with section 177 and 188 of the Companies Act, 2013 where applicable and the details have been disclosed in the Ind AS financial statements as required by the applicable Indian Accounting Standards.